-I accidentally made the “community activity” section go bye bye in the mockups so pretend like they’re elsewhere on the page.
+(I accidentally made the “community activity” section disappear in photoshop so pretend like they’re elsewhere on the page.)
 If the goal was to make the user more curious and more likely to click and explore the featured deals then I think we have a winner with this small and simple change.

 - Before, if the user didn’t mouse-over the first slide they wouldn’t have seen the “next” and “previous” arrows, and if they quickly scrolled down they wouldn’t have seen the slideshow progress.
 So if they’re new they might not know they can see more deals.